rsquaredacademy/trainr/README.md

 tr_tutorials_list()
 ```

+## Community Guidelines

-Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
-By participating in this project you agree to abide by its terms.
+Please note that this project is released with a [Contributor Code of
+Conduct](CODE_OF_CONDUCT.md).
+By participating in this project you agree
+to abide by its terms.